ClaytonTurner/power-hour-generator/README.md

 In order to test if the software below is added to your path, then open up a command prompt (Windows) or terminal (Mac/Linux).
 Once here try typing "python" to see if you get an error or if Python opens.
 To test youtube-dl, just try typing "youtube-dl".
 To test ffmpeg, just try typing "ffmpeg"

+If you are on a machine with homebrew, then you should be able to "brew install ffmpeg && brew install youtube-dl"

 [Python 3](https://www.python.org/downloads/)